Are Maryland Records Public?

 The first step to obtaining a public record in Maryland is to identify the type of record.
 For instance, is the document a vital record or bankruptcy record?
 Interested persons who wish to obtain a particular record must provide relevant information that will aid the record search.
 In most cases, public agencies deny record requests due lack of clear description.
 Some of the information required from the requester about a record may include names of parties involved, case numbers, case type, date of filing, and more.

 Contact the Public Agency in Charge

 After identifying the type of record, interested persons must contact the public agency in charge.
-In most cases, different public agencies are handling different records.
-For instance, the Maryland Judiciary handles and provides access to court cases in the state, while the Maryland Department of Public Safety and Correctional Services provides access to sex offender information.
+In most cases, different public agencies handle different records.
+For instance, the Maryland Judiciary handles and provides access to court cases in the state, the Maryland Department of Health provides access to vital records, and the Maryland Department of Public Safety and Correctional Services provides access to sex offender information.
 Therefore, contacting the right public agency is key to obtaining a public record in Maryland.